 1966 Jaguar E-type 4.2 Litre Series 1 PRP 159D

 This is a 4.2 litre, Series 1 E-type, manufactured on the 3rd February 1966, and was one of six Jaguar cars sold in Kuwait that year.
-She was repatriated to the UK in the 1990s and underwent a full restoration prior to being purchased in March 1999 by its current owner – one of Jaguar Daimler Heritage Trust’s volunteers – who has loaned it to the Trust for the E-type Evolution Exhibition.
+She was repatriated to the UK in the 1990s and underwent a full restoration prior to being purchased in March 1999 by its current owner – one of Jaguar Daimler Heritage Trust’s volunteers – who loaned it to the Trust for the E-type Evolution Exhibition which ran from March to the end of June 2021.

 The original colour was silver-blue, but this was changed to silver during the restoration.
 She wears slightly wider (than standard) 6.5”, 72 spoke, centre laced painted wire wheels.
 The owner uses it as much as possible performing most of the maintenance himself.